Perspective | Phil Mickelson, a champion of comebacks and transformations, now has his greatest triumph

 The next day he came from three shots behind on the back nine to catch Ernie Els, winning with a 20-foot birdie putt on 18 and celebrating with a victory leap in which he barely got airborne.
 It didn’t matter: Two months short of 34, he was a major champion.

-Sunday’s PGA victory was his sixth major — three Masters; two PGAs and a win at the 2013 Open Championship that was his most satisfying until he tapped in the last putt on Kiawah’s 18th hole Sunday to beat Brooks Koepka and Louis Oosthuizen by two shots.
+Sunday’s PGA victory was his sixth major — three Masters, two PGAs and a win at the 2013 British Open that was his most satisfying until he tapped in the last putt on Kiawah’s 18th hole Sunday to beat Brooks Koepka and Louis Oosthuizen by two shots.

 It isn’t as if Mickelson hasn’t had setbacks.
 He had a complete mental meltdown on the 18th hole at Winged Foot when he had a chance to win the 2006 U.S. Open.
-“I’m just an idiot,” was his comment afterward.
+“I’m just an idiot” was his comment afterward.

 His Ryder Cup record — as with Woods — has been spotty at best, decidedly mediocre at worst.
 In 2014, he demeaned himself trying to blame captain Tom Watson after the U.S. team had been soundly beaten by Europe at Gleneagles.